PECE-project/drupal-pece/src/docs/source/datamanagement.rst

 Data Security and Access Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Data access control policies specify who has access and what type of access is granted for any data object of a digital collection.
-In this regard, PECE was designed to support and promote collaborative ethnographic projects which have particular needs when it comes to data archiving, security, and sharing: our data is produced through interactions with human subjects, and therefore, carry potential privacy issues that cannot be solved with automated protocols for assessing risks of publication.
-It is the responsibility of PECE researchers of a particular project to discuss with their research co-participants (called "subjects" in the language of IRB committees) and make informed decisions regarding what can be shared publicly, what can be shared privately with other PECE users, and what should not be uploaded to the Internet at all.
-Broadly speaking, all the data we produce as ethnographers must be carefully evaluated before it can be shared in the context of a research collaboration or the Internet.
-In our legal documents, terms of service and privacy statement, we discuss in detail the responsibility PECE users and administrators have when dealing with ethnographic data and setting permissions.
+PECE is designed to allow administrators to set data access control policies, in order to specify who has access and what type of access is granted for any data object of a digital collection.
+PECE was designed to support and promote collaborative ethnographic projects which have particular needs when it comes to data archiving, security, and sharing: as researchers, our data is produced through interactions with human subjects, and therefore, carry potential privacy issues that cannot be solved with automated protocols for assessing risks of publication.
+It is the responsibility of PECE instance administrators to set appropriate policies for their projects and institutions, and for researchers of a particular project to discuss with their research co-participants (called “subjects” in the language of IRB committees) and make informed decisions regarding what can be shared publicly, what can be shared privately with other PECE users, and what should not be uploaded to the Internet at all.
+As set forth in our **Legal Documents** section, the designers of PECE have no control over how these systems are set up in any given instance of PECE, and make no representations or warranties as to the data security of the PECE platform.

 Given the special needs of ethnographic data management, we designed four levels of access based on four basic user roles: